Several government schemes can help you pay your energy bills, especially in the colder winter months.

 Cold Weather Payments are made to households that get qualifying benefits.
 They help pay for extra heating costs when it's very cold.

 To get a Cold Weather Payment, the average temperature where you live must be recorded as, or forecast to be, 0°C or below for seven days in a row.

-If you're eligible, you will get £25 for each seven-day period between 1 November and 31 March.
-This should be paid into the same bank account that receives your benefits within 14 days after the cold spell.
+If you're eligible, you will get £25 for each seven-day period with those temperatures between 1 November and 31 March.
+This should be paid into the same bank account that receives your benefits, within 14 days of the cold spell.

 You can pay some of your bills, including fuel and water, directly from your benefits payments if you’re having difficulties keeping up with bills.

 Fuel Direct payments arrange for your current fuel use and an agreed amount of your unpaid bill to be paid to the company you owe each time your benefits are paid.
 The payments will stop once you've paid back what you owe.

 The amount you’ll pay through deductions directly from your benefits depends on how much you’re paying off.
 For example, if you get Universal Credit, 5% of it would be deducted for gas, electricity and water.

 Subsidised energy efficient home improvements are available through the Energy Company Obligation (ECO) if you qualify.
 These can include insulation or replacement boilers.
 Find out more in our guide to the .

 You might be able to get financial help for energy-saving home improvements through schemes that run in your area.

 These can cover a range of energy efficiency measures including: